ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 connection establishment may reveal information that can be used to correlate endpoints on these paths.

 Applications should also take care to not assume that all data received using the Transport Services API is always complete or well-formed.
-Specifically, messages that are received partially {{receive-partial}} could be a source of truncation attacks if applications do not distinguish between partial messages and complete messages.
+Specifically, Messages that are received partially {{receive-partial}} could be a source of truncation attacks if applications do not distinguish between partial Messages and complete Messages.

 The Transport Services API explicitly does not require the application to resolve names, though there is a tradeoff between early and late binding of addresses to names.
 Early binding